alex/what-happens-when/README.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+Difference Between Web Server and Application Server

+# After that the request reachs the Web server and Application server,
+Web server serves a static web page i.e. The static web pages that are served by the web server are html, css, javascript and images that create the layout of the website.
+Application server serves a dynamic web page i.e. when you perform a search for a product.
+Your search is a dynamic action that requires server-side processing.
+The request is sent to the application server, which executes the necessary business logic, interacts with the database, and generates the dynamic HTML for the search results.
+This dynamic content is then sent back to your browser to be displayed.

 Behind the scenes of the Browser
 ----------------------------------